Last modified September 9, 2020

 We may use your personal information to send you promotional information and updates regarding UserVoice and its products and services.
-You may choose not to receive such information and opt-out of such future communications by clicking here.
+You may choose not to receive such information and opt-out of such future communications.
 All such communications sent to you will also contain instructions for opting-out.

 The information that we collect from you may be used in aggregate form in various ways to optimize and improve UserVoice Services.
 While such information may be based on information about you, it will not identify you personally.
 We may use such information for the following purposes: website management, administration and security, promotional activities, and research and analysis.

 Your UserVoice accounts may be secured by member-created passwords, in which case reasonable precautions are taken to ensure that your account information is kept private.
 You are responsible for keeping your passwords confidential.
 We ask you not to share your password with anyone.
 UserVoice uses reasonable measures to protect your information stored within our databases, and we restrict access to such information to those employees who need access to perform their job functions, such as our customer service personnel and technical staff.
 Any payment transactions will be encrypted using SSL technology.
 Despite these efforts, please note that we cannot ensure or guarantee the security of your information.
 Unauthorized entry or use, hardware or software failure, and other factors may compromise the security of your information at any time.